-In conducting its December 31, 2010 assessment, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control - Integrated Framework ("COSO").
-As a result of this assessment and based on the criteria in the COSO framework, management has concluded that, as of December 31, 2010, the Company's internal control over financial reporting was effective.
+In conducting its December 31, 2011 assessment, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control - Integrated Framework ("COSO").
+As a result of this assessment and based on the criteria in the COSO framework, management has concluded that, as of December 31, 2011, the Company's internal control over financial reporting was effective.

-Our independent registered public accounting firm, Deloitte & Touche LLP, has audited the internal control over financial reporting.
-Deloitte & Touche LLP's opinion on the Company's internal control over financial reporting appears on page 74 of this Form 10-K.
+Our independent registered public accounting firm, Deloitte & Touche LLP, has audited the effectiveness of the Company's internal control over financial reporting.
+Deloitte & Touche LLP's opinion on the Company's internal control over financial reporting appears on page 76 of this Form 10-K.